maddanio/open303/Libraries/vstsdk/README.md

 └── vstplugmain.cpp
 ```

-Now create a directory `CMake` in the `Builds` directory and run `cmake ../.. && make`.
+Now create a directory `CMake` in the `Build` directory in the root of the project and run `cmake ../.. && make`.
 Copy the resulting `open303.so` file to a place where your DAW can find it.

 Thanks to the [Airwindows repository](https://github.com/airwindows/airwindows) for these instructions!